liaozhonghui/newlightwind/content/blog/hello-world/index.md

 I'm sure I'll write a lot more interesting things in the future.

+There are some JavaScript programs in the funture, and I will write it in a different way, how fancy!

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).